JoshuaStone9/Cybersecurity-Recap-Application-Log/README.md

 # Cybersecurity-Recap-Application-Log
-This portfolio tracks how I’m recapping my cybersecurity degree skills and applying them to an insurtech environment
+This portfolio tracks how I’m recapping my cybersecurity degree skills and applying them to an insurtech environment like SBS Insurance Services